-Don’t get me wrong, there are weekends when all you want to do is have a ‘stay at home’ weekend.
+Don’t get me wrong, there are weekends when all you want to do is have a ‘stay at home’ weekend and when you want to save time with them help yourself with some european hypoallergenic formula while doing the things needed.
 But three going on four consecutive weekends?

 If you’re feeling a little bit daunted at the thought of another wet weekend, just remember these top tips…

 As Benjamin Franklin said, “if you fail to plan, you are planning to fail!”, and no words are truer when it comes to planning for a weekend indoors.
 Checking the weather forecast is step one, and now that you know it’s going to rain, what are you going to do about it?
 I find that by planning ahead can save everyone from getting frustrated.

 Remember, you won’t be the only ones checking the weather.
 If you want to go bowling or to the cinema, which we love to do, you know everyone is going to have the same idea.
 Pick an activity and remember to book it!
 The same goes for lunch…

 If it’s something you can’t book, make sure you have a backup plan!
 If you make it somewhere and find the wait time is too long, have an idea of where you’re going to go next.
 This is especially true when it comes to lunch.
 You are all hungry and grizzly (adults included), you find that you’re going to have to wait 30 minutes for a table.
 What do you do?
 Wait… or risk going somewhere else and getting the same answer?